HoloOlagokeSecurityOps/HoloOlagokeSecurityOps/Projects/Google Cybersecurity Training/Decrypt an encrypted message/Readme.md

 ## Overview

-Your role as a security analyst requires that you have the Suricata and tcpdump network security applications installed on your system.

-In this scenario, you have to install, uninstall, and reinstall these applications on your Linux Bash shell.
-You also need to confirm that you’ve installed them correctly.

-Here’s how you'll do this: First, you’ll confirm that APT is installed on your Linux Bash shell.
-Next, you’ll use APT to install the Suricata application and confirm that it is installed.
-Then, you’ll uninstall the Suricata application and confirm this as well.
-Next, you’ll install the tcpdump application and list the applications currently installed.
-Finally, you’ll reinstall the Suricata application and confirm that both applications are installed.
+In this scenario, all of the files in your home directory have been encrypted.
+You’ll need to use Linux commands to break the Caesar cipher and decrypt the files so that you can read the hidden messages they contain.

+Here’s how you’ll do this task: First, you’ll explore the contents of the home directory and read the contents of a file.
+Next, you’ll find a hidden file and decrypt the Caesar cipher it contains.
+Finally, you’ll decrypt the encrypted data file to recover your data and reveal the hidden message.

+OK, it's time to decrypt some messages in Linux!

 ### The challenge

-- Check permissions for files in a directory
+- List the contents of a directory

-- Check for incorrect file permissions and change permissions as needed
+- Read the contents of files

-- Remove unauthorized access to a directory
+- Use Linux commands to revert a classical cipher back to plaintext

+- Decrypt an encrypted file and restore the file to its original state

 ### Screenshot